Security-Onion-Solutions/securityonion-docs/logstash.rst

     Also keep in mind that when forwarding logs from the manager, some fields may not be set as expected since the events have not yet been processed by the Ingest Node configuration.

 In :ref:`soc`, navigate to :ref:`administration` -> Configuration.
-At the top of the page, click the ``Options`` dropdown menu and then enable the ``Show all configurable settings, including advanced settings.`` option.
+At the top of the page, click the ``Options`` menu and then enable the ``Show all configurable settings, including advanced settings.`` option.
 Then navigate to logstash -> defined_pipelines -> manager and append the name of your newly created file to the list of config files used for the ``manager`` pipeline:

 ::

    custom/myfile.conf

-The configuration will be applied at the next 15-minute interval or you can apply it immediately by clicking the ``SYNCHRONIZE GRID`` button under the ``Options`` drop-down menu.
+The configuration will be applied at the next 15-minute interval or you can apply it immediately by clicking the ``SYNCHRONIZE GRID`` button under the ``Options`` menu.

 You can monitor events flowing through the output by running the following command on the manager: